 There is nothing wrong or to be ashamed about with taking out a loan.
 The cost of living is always rising, and here in South Africa, it is no different.
 The big problem arises, not just because of the cost of living increasing, but with the fact that salaries do not rise by the same amount.

 It means that even if you can just about get by today, you may not be able to do so tomorrow.
 For many South Africans, saving is a luxury that they can’t afford, and this means that when an unexpected cost or bill lands on your doorstep, you could find yourself in big trouble.

 The difficulty that people face when they take loans out, is that they then run into trouble making on-time repayments.
-Sometimes this panics them into seeking more loans to deal with the situation, but this can turn out to be the thin end of the wedge.
+Sometimes this panics them into seeking more loans such as debt consolidation loans to deal with the situation, but this can turn out to be the thin end of the wedge.
 Once you get onto this slippery slope, it’s hard to get off again.

 The most important thing when considering taking out any sort of loan is to do your comparison research properly before you take any action.
 There are a wide variety of different types of loans out there, and it’s important to choose the right one according to your personal financial circumstances.

 For many South Africans, the possibility of taking out a bank loan is a no-no. According to the Just Money website, 32% of people in SA don’t have bank accounts, and when it comes to getting a loan, that is not a good place to start.

 According to ICT analyst Arthur Goldstuck, who is also the Chief Executive Officer of World Wide Worx, a lot of those without bank accounts cannot even afford the first stage of opening an account.
 This opening process is something called “onboarding“, and it entails physically going to a bank’s branch to complete an application form.